ivanblecic/mimetictheory/README.md

-This is the Agent-Based Model of (aspects of) René Girard's MImetic Theory.
+This is an Agent-Based Model of (aspects of) René Girard's MImetic Theory.

 To run the model, download the .nlogo file and open it in the NetLogo software (https://ccl.northwestern.edu/netlogo/).